Skip to content

 Once the rook cluster is online with a HEALTH status of HEALTH_OK, deploy the filesystem, storage-class, and pool defaults.

-kubectl apply -k /opt/genestack/kustomize/rook-defaults
+kubectl apply -k /etc/genestack/kustomize/rook-defaults

 Note